September 30, 2020

 Apply for a loan with a trustworthy lender prior to visiting your car dealership.
 Having financing in hand will give you more power to negotiate and prevent you from exceeding your budget.

 If you are ready to apply for a car loan, we encourage you to try out our easy-to-use loan calculator to determine what type of loan will best fit into your budget.
 At Hills Bank, our lenders are always available to help you through the process of shopping, financing and purchasing a vehicle.
-You can get in touch with us at any of our 19 locations, by connecting with a banker through our HERE by Hills Bank app, or by calling us at 1-800-445-5725 (1-800-HILLSBK).
+You can get in touch with us at any of our 19 locations, by connecting with a banker through the chat bubble on hillsbank.com or by signing into your online banking account, or by calling us at 1-800-445-5725 (1-800-HILLSBK).